10 Things You MUST Do in Key West & Things You May NOT Want To Do

 - Museum of Art and History – We are a sucker for a really good museum.
 Key West has a history unequaled by most communities.
 The Island dwellers went through native Americans, Spanish explorers, pirates, modern-day thieves, hurricanes and wars.
 The Museum of History is a great place to spend an air-conditioned afternoon on a sunny day.

 - Fort Jefferson – about 70 miles west of Key West are the Dry Tortugas.
 Another set of islands that have but one structure – Fort Jefferson.
 This fort was built in the mid-1800s.
 It will amaze you from a construction standpoint.
 It was used to house prisoners during the civil war.
 The most famous of which is Dr. Mudd.
 If time allows, take a boat to Fort Jefferson or, better yet, take a pontoon airplane that is just a 45-minute ride.
 Beautiful scenery and superb snorkeling are available around the island.
-If you have the time, this is our number one on our list of things to do in Key West.
+If you have the time, this is the number one attraction on our list of things to do in Key West.

-- Sloppy Joe’s – We don’t like to include this, but find it a must.
-It is on most everyone’s list of things to do in Key West!
-Sloppy Joe’s has become to Key West the same as Mallory Square, the southernmost buoy and the Hemingway House – it is a first-time tourist tradition!
+- Sloppy Joe’s – We don’t like to include this place, but finding it is a must.
+It is on almost everyone’s list of things to do in Key West!
+Sloppy Joe’s has become to Key West the same as Mallory Square, the southernmost buoy, and the Hemingway House – it is a first-time tourist tradition!
 No, the food won’t be anything but ok.
 The place will be crowded.
 The place will be noisy and the band will be loud – it’s Key West!

 - The Hemingway House – Perhaps if Ernest Hemingway had never spent a few years in Key West, the town may not have been as fantasized as it is.
 Hemingway’s former home, built for his wife, is a glimpse of another era and worth the visit.